paradigmxyz/reth/docs/repo/layout.md

 #### Transports

-The RPC component is based on the `jsonrpsee` crate which provides JSONRPC over WebSockets and HTTP.
+The RPC component is based on the [`jsonrpsee`][jsonrpsee] crate which provides JSONRPC over WebSockets and HTTP.

 The IPC transport lives in [`rpc/ipc`](../../crates/rpc/ipc).